Ghaati: Development

 On 19 March 2024, the project was announced at an Amazon Prime Video showcase event with the release of the first look.
 On 7 November 2024, the makers released a Poster and 47-second glimpse of the film on the occasion of Anushka Shetty's birthday.
 The makers announced the release date of the film with an intriguing video on 15 December 2024.

 Casting

 On 15 January 2025, an announcement was made regarding the debut of Vikram Prabhu in Telugu cinema portraying the role of Desi Raju.

 Release

 Theatrical

 Ghaati was released on 5 September 2025.
 The film was originally planned to release on 18 April 2025, but was postponed to 11 July 2025, before being postponed to its current date.

 Home media

 The film began streaming on Amazon Prime Video from 26 September 2025.

 Reception

-The film received mixed reviews from critics.
+While most reviewers praised the performance of Anushka Shetty, the film received negative reviews from critics.